olinguyen/olinguyen.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Applied Research Scientist at [Element AI](http://elementai.com) working on deep learning applied to problems in natural language processing.
+I'm an Applied Research Scientist at [Element AI](http://elementai.com) working on deep learning problems in natural language processing.
 More specifically, I'm currently working on problems in information extraction and document understanding.

-I completed my MAsc in the Electrical and Computer Engineering department at the University of Waterloo working on data-driven decision making in healthcare.
+I completed my MAsc with [Dr. Mark Crowley](https://markcrowley.ca/) and [Dr. Joon Lee](https://www.ucalgary.ca/future-students/graduate/supervisor/joon-lee) in the Electrical and Computer Engineering department at the University of Waterloo working on data-driven decision making in healthcare.
 My research focused on developing methods for home health monitoring and data-driven decision-making systems using the abundance of data coming from various devices today.

 Previously, I completed my Bachelor's degree in Computer Engineering at Concordia University in Montreal.
-During my undergraduate studies, I worked as a research intern at NTT in Japan on media event detection from online videos.
-I also worked on digital signal processing and embedded systems as a research assistant during my undergrad.
-Finally, I completed co-op internships as a software developer and participated in many extra-curricular activities in robotic competitions and electronics projects.
+During my undergraduate studies, I worked as a research intern at NTT in Japan on media event detection from online videos and worked on digital signal processing and embedded systems as a research assistant at Concordia University with Thales.
+Finally, I completed co-op internships as a software developer in aerospace at CAE and participated in many extra-curricular activities in robotic competitions and electronics projects.

 In my free time, I love playing basketball, hiking, camping, listening to music (hip-hop, jazz and rock in particular).